If you handle information about people's health and medical affairs, we've collected together the relevant guidance here.

 Some information may be exempt from release under the Freedom of Information Act if it would be likely to endanger people’s health and safety.

-We've published two reports detailing some of the good practice and areas for improvement we have seen in both the NHS, and the health sector at large.
+See the latest reports detailing some of the good practice and areas for improvement we have seen in both the NHS, and the health sector at large.